On the rate of convergence to stationarity of the M/M/N queue in the Halfin-Whitt regime: Introduction

 \section{Introduction}

 Parallel server queueing systems can operate in a variety of regimes that balance between efficiency and quality of offered service.
-This is captured by the Halfin-Whitt (H-W) regime, which can be described as critical with respect to the probability that an arriving customer has to wait for service.
-Namely, in this regime the stationary probability of wait is bounded away from both 0 and 1 as the number of servers grows.
-Although studied originally by Erlang \cite{E.48} and Jagerman \cite{J.74}, the regime was formally introduced in \cite{HW.81} by Halfin and Whitt, who established the criticality of the probability that a customer waits in terms of the square-root spare capacity rule for large multiserver queues with exponentially distributed service times.
-They also showed that as the size of the multiserver queue grows, the queueing process (properly scaled) converges weakly to a non-trivial positive recurrent diffusion (the H-W diffusion).
-Similar weak-convergence results were subsequently obtained for more general multiserver systems \cite{R.00}, \cite{JMM.04}, \cite{MM.08}, \cite{GM.08}, with the most general results appearing in \cite{R.09}.
-This line of research has been motivated by questions related to the management of call centers, since it is generally accepted that well-run call centers operate in the H-W regime \cite{AAM.07},\cite{GKM.03}.
+This is captured by the so-called Halfin--Whitt (HW) heavy-traffic regime, which can be described as critical w.r.t. the probability that an arriving job has to wait for service.
+Namely, in this regime the stationary probability of wait is bounded away from both zero and unity, as the number of servers grows.
+Although studied originally by Pollaczek~\cite{Poll46} (see also \cite {JansenLRoots08}), Erlang~\cite{E48} and Jagerman~\cite{J74}, the regime was formally introduced by Halfin and Whitt~\cite{HW81}, who studied the $GI/M/n$ system for large $n$ when the traffic intensity scales like $1 - Bn^{-{1}/{2}}$ for some strictly positive excess parameter~$B$.
+They proved that, under minor technical assumptions on the inter-arrival distribution, this sequence of $GI/M/n$ queueing models has the following properties: \begin{longlist}[(iii)] \item[(i)] the steady-state probability that an arriving job has to wait for service has a nontrivial limit; \item[(ii)] the sequence of queueing processes, normalized by $n^{{1}/{2}}$, converges weakly to a nontrivial positive recurrent diffusion, a.k.a. the HW diffusion; \item[(iii)] the sequence of steady-state queue length distributions, normalized by $n^{{1}/{2}}$, is tight and converges distributionally to the mixture of a point mass at zero and an exponential distribution. \end{longlist}

-Since the steady-state behavior of the $M/M/n$ queue in the H-W regime is quite simple in practice \cite{HW.81}, while the transient dynamics are more complicated \cite{HW.81}, it is common to use the steady-state approximation to the transient distribution.
-Thus it is important to understand the \emph{quality} of the steady-state approximation.
-The only work along these lines seems to be the recent paper \cite{KL.08}, which studies the transform of the H-W diffusion and proves several results analogous to our own for the H-W diffusion.
-The key difference is that in this paper we study the pre-limit $M/M/n$ queue, not the limiting diffusion.
-We note that the relevant transform functions were also studied in \cite{AC.68}, although in a different context.
+Since the steady-state behavior of the $M/M/n$ queue in the HW regime is quite simple~\cite{HW81}, while the transient dynamics are more complicated~\cite{HW81}, it is common to use the steady-state approximation to the transient distribution~\cite{GKM03}.
+Thus it is important to understand the quality of the steady-state approximation.
+The only work along these lines seems to be the recent papers~\cite{KL08,KL10aa}, in which the authors study the Laplace transform of the HW and related diffusions, and prove several results analogous to our own for these diffusions.
+The key difference is that in this paper we study the pre-limit diffusion-scaled $M/M/n$ queue, not the limiting diffusion.
+We note that the relevant transform functions were also studied in \cite {AC68}, although in a different context.
+Also, similar questions were studied for the associated sequence of fluid-scaled queues in~\cite{KR10}.